 Galileo's Gang operates at three levels - Junior, Intermediate and Senior.
 The programme is skills-based rather than knowledge-based.

 Students in these programmes have already displayed an interest in, and enjoyment of, mathematics.
 The programme provides extension and enrichment activities which enhance students' understanding of basic mathematical principles as well as their ability to reason mathematically at a high level.

-The Swot Shop English Programmes are designed for students from Year 2 to 10 and operate at six levels - Primary C, B and A; Secondary C, B and A. The classes cater for those students with natural talent as well as for competent students wishing to improve.
+The Swot Shop English Programmes are designed for students from Year 2 to 8 and operate at six levels - Primary C, B and A; Secondary C and B. The classes cater for those students with natural talent as well as for competent students wishing to improve.
 Entry is determined by assessment and promotion from one level to another is determined by student's progress.